simoninireland/epydemic/doc/tutorial/run-at-scale.rst

 Larger scale: explore infection rates
 -------------------------------------

 It would clearly be tedious and error-prone to perform lots of repetiions by hand, and even more so if we wanted to see, for example, whether changing the infection probability made a difference.
-Fortunately, because ``epydemic`` uses ``epyc`` to manage its execution, we can use ``epyc``'s ``Lab`` class to automate the process.
+Fortunately, because ``epydemic`` uses ``epyc`` to manage its execution, we can use ``epyc``'s :ref:`Lab <epyc:lab-class>` class to automate the process.

 Let's run a larger experiment, performing repeated simulations for several different infection values.
-Without getting caught up in how ``epyc`` works (there's a `web site for that <https://epyc.readthedocs.io/en/latest>`_), we can just jump straight in:
+Without getting caught up in how ``epyc`` works (there's a whole :doc:`web site <epyc:index>` for that), we can just jump straight in:

 .. code-block:: python